open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## Exercises

-(1) Build an app composed by a title, an empty table, a button and a chart.
+(1) Build an app composed of a title, an empty table, a button and a chart.
 - The table should be editable and should have two columns 'x' and 'y'.
-All its 5 rows should be empty and the user would insert datapoints.
+All its 5 rows should be empty, allowing the user to insert data points.
 - Next to the table, a chart should plot the values contained in the 'x' and 'y' column of the table.
 We should expect integer values only.
 - The chart should be generated only when pressing on the button.
 ````{dropdown} See Solution